vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I left my home around 5:10 PM.
 I finished checking out of Trader Joe's at 5:44 PM.
 I then went to Udupi Palace from where I ordered a spinach masala dosa.

+## Wednesday November 18

+In the afternoon, I went to Bangkok Thai Cuisine and got a yellow curry with tofu.
+For the first time, I placed my order online and simply did the pickup from the store.

+## Friday November 20

+In the late afternoon/evening, I went to downtown Berkeley.
+I first went to Citibank to deposit a check and withdraw quarters; my transactions finished at 4:37 PM.
+I then went to Trader Joe's and bought groceries; I checked out at 5:09 PM.
+I then went to Udupi Palace and got a spinach masala dosa.